 Keeping the Unifi Controller up to date

 It’s important to keep your network products up-to-date.
-New firmware contains important security fixes, fixes bugs in the software and can enhance the performance of a device.
-Check out this post on how to update the Unifi Controller and signup to the newsletter.
+New firmware contains important security fixes, fixes bugs in the software, and can enhance the performance of a device.
+Check out this post on how to update the Unifi Controller and signup for the newsletter.
 I will drop you an email when there is a new version available!

 During the installation, you might get an error.
 It happens sometimes with Linux-based systems.
 You can check the comments below for issues others have run into.
 One of the problems I had during the installation was this:

 unexpected end of file or stream abort-upgrade: please reinstall previous version